fchavonet/fchavonet/README.md

 ## 📝 About me

-As a new programming enthusiast, I'm eager to be part of unique challenge !
+As a new programming enthusiast, I'm eager to be part of a unique challenge !

 My career path is far from conventional...